2025 Taiwan Lantern Festival: Pingxi, Taipei, Taoyuan & Other Events

 Lantern Festival crowds at Shifen Old Street

-Because space is limited in these tiny villages, and the event has become so popular (and crowded!), it is now spread over two different days, usually the two Saturdays closest to Lantern Festival.
+Because space is limited in these tiny villages, and the event has become so popular (and crowded!), it is now spread over two different days, usually (but not always!) the two Saturdays closest to Lantern Festival.

 Each of these two days is at a different location in Pingxi area.
 In recent years, Shifen and Pingxi villages usually host the events, but not on the train tracks where tourists usually set off sky lanterns throughout the year.